 Spoons

-Gold and silver spoons are classic choices for a reason.
+Gold and silver spoons are classic choices for good reason.
 They cast well, flash in the water, and can be worked at different speeds.
 A spoon is especially useful when fish are chasing bait near the surface or holding in moderately clear water.
 Gold often performs well in brighter conditions or when the water has some color.

 Soft Plastics

-Crankbaits and Rat-L-Traps
+Crankbaits and Lipless Baits

 Lipless crankbaits and similar search baits are useful when redfish are active and baitfish are present.
 They cover water quickly and can trigger reaction strikes.
 If the fish are moving and you need to locate them, these lures are worth trying.